|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

-Students who complete MBA successfully can continue their studies further as PhD or DBA scholars.
-Students can also progress in employment in a range of positions such as Project Manager, Managing Director, International Business Management Consultant and Finance Manager.
+London School of Management Education students who complete their MBA qualification successfully can continue their studies further in other universities as PhD or DBA scholars.
+Successful MBA graduates can also progress in employment in a range of positions such as Project Manager, Managing Director, International Business Management Consultant and Finance Manager.

 Please talk to our admissions team now.